TomDoyleee/data_science_project/README.md

 # data_science_project

-Repository for data science research project, involving downstream analysis of [Genepy](https://github.com/UoS-HGIG/GenePy-1.4) scores for patients with Inflammatory Bowel Disease (IBD). (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2877-3)
+Repository for data science research project, involving downstream analysis of Genepy scores for patients with Inflammatory Bowel Disease (IBD).
+Genepy [GitHub](https://github.com/UoS-HGIG/GenePy-1.4) [Paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2877-3)

 Currently using network analysis and protein-protein interaction data to investigate and try to identify sub-networks or funtional modules that are indicative of mechanism.